Michael S. Van Leesten Memorial Bridge

 The Michael S. Van Leesten Memorial Bridge is a footbridge crossing the Providence River located in the city of Providence, Rhode Island.
-The bridge connects Providence's Fox Point neighborhood to the city's Jewelry District.
+The bridge connects Providence's Fox Point neighborhood to 195 District Park.
 Originally known as the Providence River Pedestrian Bridge, in July 2020 it was renamed in honor of Michael S. Van Leesten.

 The bridge was built on the piers which supported part of Interstate 195 prior to its relocation.

 History

 The idea of building a pedestrian bridge on the old Interstate 195 (I-195) piers was suggested in 1999 by a Rhode Island School of Design architecture student.
 Since money would have had to be spent on demolishing the concrete piers, the rationale was to instead build a simple footbridge with those funds.
 In 2008, the Rhode Island Department of Transportation (RIDOT) allocated US$2 million towards its construction.
 A Pedestrian Bridge Design Competition was announced in 2010 by then-Providence Mayor David N. Cicilline and then-DOT director Michael P. Lewis, which was entered by 47 design teams from as far away as Barcelona. inFORM Studio from Detroit was chosen as the winner from among the 11 designs that were displayed at Providence City Hall.

 The cost grew dramatically due to several factors.
 First, that design, chosen by the city under then-Mayor Angel Taveras in 2014, increased the cost to $8 million.
 In 2016, when it was found that the height of the bridge would have to be raised due to rising sea levels, the estimated cost further inflated to $13 million, and the lowest bid the agency received was $16.9 million.
 In 2018, construction finally began, while changes in the price of steel and other costs led to the final project expense ballooning to $21.9 million.

 Per a 2011 agreement, the bridge was transferred from State of Rhode Island to the City of Providence, which will maintain it, for the amount of $1.

 The bridge officially opened on August 9, 2019.

 The bridge was originally known as the Providence River Pedestrian and Bicycle Bridge.
 In July 2020 the bridge was named in honor of Michael S. Van Leesten, a local civil rights advocate.